NeonDistrict/circle-integration/README.md

 + need a process to clean up dead callbacks, and an endpoint to get purchases, it should check that the users auth owns that purchase
 + need deep logging by uuid
 + need json schema validation on calls
-+ what does the body parser do on non json or bad json bodies?
-+ can we impose a body size limit to prevent heap fill atatcks
 + need sessions and session hashes
 + http_server needs listeners for on.error
-+ use strict equal for asserts to get better logs
-+ do a test where we success encrypt the data, then mess up the encrypted
 + we need to track the 3dsecure and cvv not available to allow the user to step down, otherwise they could just ask for no verirfication
 + purchases should send two idempotency keys from the frontend one for card one for payment, server shouldnt create
 + if they player does some stupid back/forward stuff around redirects we should get the latest purchase or started purchase on all pages just to make sure theyre not duplicating